Differential Microstrip Impedance Calculator

 Use a Layer Stack Tool With a Built-in Field Solver

-Simple differential pair impedance calculator tools like the one shown here are very useful for estimating impedance, but the drawbacks listed above should reveal the inability of simpler impedance solvers to address advanced designs.
+Simple differential pair and impedance calculator tools like the one shown here are very useful for estimating impedance, but the drawbacks listed above should reveal the inability of simpler impedance solvers to address advanced designs.
 Either you must manually apply corrections to a lossless model by adding back in the skin effect/roughness impedance, or you must solve Maxwell’s equations directly to get the impedance.
 The latter requires a field solver or a numerical model that is extracted from field solver results.

 Altium Designer's PCB Layer Stack Manager includes a field solver that provides highly accurate impedance results.
 To access these features, simply open your layer stackup in the PCB Editor and click on the Impedance tab.
 From here you can create a design rule based on your impedance calculations, and this will enforce the calculated trace geometry as you route the PCB.
 The only thing you need to know to get started is the dielectric constant (real and complex parts) of your substrate materials.